Diophantine Gaussian excursions and random walks: Introduction

-Here again, the field centering yields that the expectation is proportionnal to the volume: We give in Section \ref{sec:exc} general upper and lower bounds for the variance of the excursion volume.
-The need for models that yield any prescribed variance asymptotics is explained in \cite{ChenTor18}, along with another such procedure based on the Fourier transform.
+Here again, the field centering and an application of Fubini's theorem yields that the expectation is proportional to the volume: where $ \Leb$ is the $ d-$dimensional Lebesgue measure.
+We give in Section \ref{sec:exc} general upper and lower bounds for the variance of the excursion volume

-We consider models where the spectral measure is finite and observe that the excursion variance can have any prescribed behaviour.
-They fall within the class of {\it almost periodic fields}, and their properties seem to put them between ergodic models, and crystalline arrangements.
-We show that, depending on the diophantine properties of the atoms, the variance can either be minimal, i.e. of {\it surface-scaling order} in $T^{d-1}$, or maximal, i.e. of {\it quadratic order} in $T^{2d}$, and achieves any reasonable intermediate behaviour.
-For sublinear variances (below $T^{d}$), the excursions are hence hyperuniform, contributing to the already large research body on the subject.